meJevin/MapboxNet/README.md

 Complete vector map client based on Mapbox GL JS built using C#

+This is modified version of the original library for use with PVScan

 ## Features

 The map view has almost all the features of Mapbox GL JS, such as: